TahiriNadia/CNNTrees/data/SARS-CoV-2/description.md

 This gene is particularly important since it is responsible for assembly of new virus particles (Kandeel et al. 2020).

 # Evolution of gene ORF6
 Gene ORF6 impacts the expression of transgenes (Mortiboys et al. 2015).
-The gene phylogeny of ORF6 (Fig. 3f) has multiple internal branches with low bootstrap support.

 # Evolution of genes ORF7a and ORF7b
 The proteins encoded by coronavirus genes ORF7a and 7b have been demonstrated to have proapoptotic activity when expressed from cDNA (Schaecher et al. 2007).